 Check Your Credit Score

 Checking your credit score is crucial while going for a loan to refinance your existing personal loan.
 A higher score will give you a better interest rate from the lender.
 The ideal score could vary between lenders, but anything above 650 is most likely ideal for refinancing options.
-The higher this score, the better it is to avail a loan with a low interest rate.
+The higher this score, the better it is to avail of a loan with a low-interest rate.
 Make sure to keep working on improving this score as a borrower.

 Determine The Exact Loan Amount